Justin19960919/BasketStat/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This project was built with the intention of creating a webapp that serves the purpose of recording basketball scores, which include player scores, and team scores on the court, which provides a real-time analysis and calculation of team/ player statistics to help a local basketball team grow.
-The idea was that local basketball teams don't have the time and resources to hire an analytics team to help with analyzing player combinations and track performance.
-Most team adjustments weren't data driven, and teams miss the opportunity to grow.
-The website also serves as a platform to integrate Posts, player management, score-tracking, and analysis all in one place.
+This project was built with the intention of creating a webapp that serves the purpose of recording basketball scores, which include player scores, and team scores on the court, while also providing a real-time analysis and calculation of team/ player statistics to help a local basketball team grow.

+The idea was that local basketball teams don't have the time and resources to hire an analytics team to help with analyzing player combinations and player / team performancesm, leading to non data driven adjustments.
+This website will serve as a platform to integrate posts, player management, score-tracking, and analysis all in one place.

 ### Built With

-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
 * Django
 * Python
 * JavaScript